Brave New World Sex Quotes

 Lenina is talking about sex here.
 The thought of going three months without it is shocking to her.

-Fanny's aversion to monogamy has in part to do with her desire to follow the rules, but in part it is a reflection of her conditioning.
+Fanny's aversion to monogamy is partly due to her desire to follow the rules, but also partly a reflection of her conditioning.
 She has been programmed, essentially, to have an innate, visceral aversion to monogamy.